lawrennd/talks/_information/information-energy-and-intelligence.md

 ---
 title: "Information, Energy and Intelligence"
-subtitle: "Towards internally adjudicable rules of inference"
+subtitle: "What Emerges from Internal Adjudicability?"
 abstract: |
-  Our fascination with AI and promises of superintelligence mirror the excitement around perpetual motion machines a century ago.
-Just as thermodynamics places fundamental limits on engines, information theory places fundamental limits on intelligence.
-This talk introduces the no barber principle and a derived game called the "inaccessible game," an information-theoretic dynamical system built from four axioms.
-The game reveals how GENERIC structure—combining reversible and irreversible dynamics—emerges from information conservation, how energy and entropy become equivalent in the thermodynamic limit, and why Landauer's principle follows naturally.
-These results suggest that superintelligence claims violate fundamental information-theoretic constraints, much as perpetual motion violates thermodynamics.
+  David MacKay's work emphasized explicit assumptions and operational clarity in modeling information and inference.
+In games like Conway's Life, rules are explicit and self-contained.
+In analytic frameworks, we often take implicit adjudicators for granted—external observers, pre-specified outcome spaces, privileged decompositions.
+What if we forbid such external adjudication and seek only rules that can be applied from within the system?

+  This talk explores the "inaccessible game," an information-theoretic dynamical system where all rules must be internally adjudicable.
+Starting from three axioms characterizing information loss (Baez-Fritz-Leinster), we show how a "no-barber principle" selects marginal entropy conservation, maximum entropy dynamics, and specific substrate properties—not by assumption but by consistency requirements.
+These constraints generate GENERIC structure (combining reversible and irreversible dynamics), imply energy-entropy equivalence in the thermodynamic limit, and yield Landauer's principle as a derived consequence.
+The framework suggests that certain thermodynamic structures may emerge from information-theoretic consistency rather than being independently imposed, and hints at broader relevance for theory construction.

-  This work is dedicated to the memory of David MacKay, whose approach to cutting through hype with rigorous reasoning inspired this investigation.
+  This work is dedicated to the memory of David MacKay.
 author:
 - family: Lawrence
   given: Neil D.